-11. How does new product development fit into our overall business strategy?
+11. How does new product development fit into an overall business strategy?

 New product development is an essential part of your business strategy.
-Although new product development carries risks, not developing new products is even riskier: over time, competing products will outperform and you will lose customers.
+Although new product development carries risks, not developing new products is even riskier: over time, your range will begin to look tired and dated, competing products will outperform you and you will lose customers.

 Plan for new products on a scheduled basis.
 Look for opportunities to extend the lives of existing products: for example, by repackaging or adding new features.
 Don't wait for competitors to launch their new products before you start working on yours.